Rulebased Simulation Controller

 Once the queue is empty, the rules controller moves to the second step and starts with the full set of enabled rules on its “agenda” in priority order.
 This ensures that each enabled rule gets at least one chance to execute.
 The controller tries to execute the first rule on the agenda, in user specified order, at which time the controller removes the rule from its agenda.
 A successful rule may put objects on the simulation dispatch queue.
 After a rule succeeds and sets a value, the controller returns to step 1 and dispatches all objects on the queue.

-When the dispatch queue is again empty, the controller returns to Step 2. and executes the next rule on its agenda.
+Step 2. and executes the next rule on its agenda.
 Once a rule succeeds, it returns to step one and processes the dispatch queue.
 It continues alternating until both the dispatch queue and the rules agenda are empty.

 The rulebased simulation controller follows the procedure outlined below: